- Published on

 - Avoid

-unless absolutely necessary. - Use
+anyunless absolutely necessary. - Use

-when you need to accept any value but want to maintain type safety. - Always narrow
+unknownwhen you need to accept any value but want to maintain type safety. - Always narrow

-types before performing operations on them.
+unknowntypes before performing operations on them.

-, you can write more robust and maintainable TypeScript code, leveraging the full power of TypeScript's type system while still handling dynamic or unknown data when needed.
+By understanding and correctly using any and unknown, you can write more robust and maintainable TypeScript code, leveraging the full power of TypeScript's type system while still handling dynamic or unknown data when needed.